The Taste of Thought and the Unknown

 dialogue

-The Sound and the Bird
+The Sound of a Bird Is Not the Bird

 dialogue

-The Sound and the Bird
+The Sound of a Bird Is Not the Bird